lucadenhez/portfolio/README.md

 Here you can view my various engineering projects along with fun explorations and case studies.
 I also love front-end web development, so this is a fun way for me to build my skills and tailor my blog posts to my liking.

-#### Your project is a complete mess!
-Why?
+This site is a showcase of my Next.js learning over the past two years, so it's somewhat messily organized and for the most part *is not* in TypeScript. **(I will add types soon!)**

-This site is a showcase of my Next.js learning over the past year, so it's somewhat messily organized and for the most part *is not* in TypeScript. **(I will add types soon!)**
+With each project, I try and build the codebase more cleanly, aiming to re-use as many components as possible.